PythonRSAS/pythonrsas.github.io/_posts/2022-07-06-1-graphs-and-networks.md

 In this post, we will go over three representations of network: mathematical set, adjacency list, and adjacency matrix.

 A tree is a special type of graph.
 It is an undirected connected group with no cycles.
-One other definition relating tree to graph is: a graph is a free tree iff there exists a unique path between every pair of vertices.
+One other definition relating tree to graph is: a graph is a free tree iff there exists a unique path between every pair of nodes.

 #Mathematical set representation